layyy-7/Rock-Paper-Scissors/README.md

 # Rock-Paper-Scissors
-Code of Rock Paper Scissors game
+Code of Rock Paper Scissors game on Web Page
 <br>
 This game can be played between user and computer indefinitely until the user resets the game